 I was one of the first CBers in the area using a Sharp little window, when CB became legal after a few months I became disillusioned by all the abuse, A CB friend who is now G4YFZ introduced me to the West Manchester Radio Club who met in the Shuttle Street Scout headquarters in Tyldesley, the club moved to Gin Pit miners welfare Club and still meets there.
 It was here I found out that an RAE course was to start at Leigh college in September 1982.
 I signed up for this course intending to take the exam in March 1983 however Tony G6INT suggested that we took the December exam for experience which we did and were surprised when Most of us who took it passed.

-I was the organizer assisted by Peter G1DTV (G0KBA) of the first RED ROSE AMATEUR RADIO RALLY held at Burtonwoood Motorway Service Area.
+I was the organizer assisted by G1DTV (G0KBA) of the first RED ROSE AMATEUR RADIO RALLY held at Burtonwoood Motorway Service Area.
 With the financial help of the West Manchester Club and along with G6INT, G1EIO, G1DTV and others I was a founder member of the Wigan Raynet Group and spent a number of years as the group controller.

 Due to work changes I was unable to attend club meetings.
 Eventually I was contacted by Brian G1EIO who asked me if I would be interested in helping to start a new club that was going to meet at Bickershaw Miners Welfare Club, and called South Lancashire Amateur Radio Club, of which I became a founder member and was registered an RAE all grades instructor, once again my work commitments prevented me from attending this club.
+When I can I attend the Newton-le-Willows ARC and act as an invidulator for examinations.

 Below is the award given to me by the West Manchester Club for organizing the first Red Rose Rally